ce24resch11001-iith/wrf-playground/02_Geographical_Data/frc_urb2d.md

 https://doi.org/10.5281/zenodo.7298393
 ```

-This document describes the WRF/WPS implementation workflow and does not redistribute or modify the original dataset.
+> **Note:** This document describes the WRF/WPS implementation workflow and does not redistribute or modify the original dataset.

 ---